calabash/calabash-android/documentation/ruby_api.md

     irb(main):003:0> query("button index:1").first.keys
     => ["id", "enabled", "contentDescription", "class", "text", "rect", "description"]

-The `*args` parameter lets you perform selectors on the query result *before* it is returned to your Ruby script code (remember that the query is evaluated as Java code inside the app and the result is sent back to the Ruby code).
+The `*args` parameter lets you perform methods on the query result *before* it is returned to your Ruby script code (remember that the query is evaluated as Java code inside the app and the result is sent back to the Ruby code).
 The form `*args` is Ruby-speak for a variable number of args.
-For example, if you have a UITableView you can do
+For example, if you have a button you can do

     irb(main):005:0> query("button", "text")
     => ["Optional Settings", "Save", "Cancel", "Get a free blog at WordPress.com"]

-This performs the selector `text` on each of the buttons in the view (it always returns an array).
-You can perform a sequence of selectors:
+This calls a 'getter' method "text" (that is text(), getText() or isText()) on each of the buttons in the view (it always returns an array).
+You can perform a sequence of methods:

     irb(main):007:0> query("button", "text", "length")
     => [17, 4, 6, 32]